2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Sitting on top of Victoria Falls

-We had high-tea on the island and then returned to our lodge.
-We finished with our trip and ready for bed.
-The next day was filled with traveling back home.
-From Vic Falls to Joburg, to Paris, to Brussels, to Antwerp, to bed again.
+We had high tea on the island and then returned to our lodge.
+We finished with our trip and got ready for bed.
+The next day was filled with traveling back home from Vic Falls to Joburg, Paris, Brussels, Antwerp, and bed again.

 Leave a Reply